Skip to content

 “Ticking a box doesn’t reduce risk.
 That is only achieved through real understanding of how this learning applies to that learner in their job.”

-That’s the pivot point.
-Completion is an administrative outcome.
-Understanding and application are learning outcomes.
-When those get treated as the same thing, training becomes content delivery with a quiz attached.
+That is the critical turning point.
+Completion is an administrative outcome, whereas understanding and application are true learning outcomes.
+When these are treated as equivalent, training is reduced to little more than content delivery followed by a quiz.

 The three most common symptoms of training that gets completed but changes nothing